Lilith-In-Starlight/kami-parser/README.md

 ### Escaping

-Everything can be escaped with backslashes.
+Every token can be escaped with backslashes.
 Backslashes can be escaped, too.
+Escaping will make it so that the parser interprets a character as being just a character, and not a token.